FlorianDelberghe/CBCT_artifact_reduction/README.md

 ### Task 1:

 Explore transfer learning task from Walnuts dataset to antropomorphic phatoms.

     * How much new knowledge do we need
-    * What are the differece compared to learning from scratch
+    * What are the differences compared to learning from scratch
-    * Does information about the source domain reamains after tranfer
+    * Does information about the source domain remains after tranfer

 ### Task 2: